 4) Treat Tooth Decay

 DO try and have all urgent dental work completed prior to becoming pregnant.
-Although, it is safe to perform certain emergency dental procedures during your pregnancy, it is best to have it done prior to becoming pregnant, and especially prior to it becoming an emergency dental treatment!
+It is safe to perform certain emergency dental procedures during your pregnancy.
+But it is best to complete it prior to becoming pregnant, and especially prior to it becoming an emergency dental treatment!

 5) Transmission of Bacteria

-DON’T share food and utensils, so as not to potentially transmit bacteria known to cause tooth decay.
+DON’T share food and utensils, so as not to potentially transmit bacteria that cause tooth decay.

 6) Use of Xylitol Gum

 DO chew gum.
-Expectant mothers, and everyone are encouraged to chew xylitol gum (around 4x/day), since research suggests that it may decrease the rate of tooth decay.
+It is good for expectant mothers and everyone else to chew xylitol gum (around 4x/day).
+Research suggests that it may decrease the rate of tooth decay.
 Chewing sugarless gum increases saliva and thus increases the production of salivary enzymes that help equalize the Ph in the mouth and thus reduce cavity growth.

-To sum up, pregnancy gingivitis is a real and prevalent threat but, so long as you take the appropriate steps, it can be managed with relative ease.
+To sum up, pregnancy gingivitis is a real and prevalent threat.
+But, so long as you take the appropriate steps, it is manageable with relative ease.
 Good luck with your pregnancy!

 Schedule a check-up at Vaksman Dental Group in South San Francisco to take care of your oral health during pregnancy.